Mollifier: Modern (distribution based) definition

 then it is called a symmetric mollifier.

 Notes on Friedrichs' definition

 Note 1.
-When the theory of distributions was still not widely known nor used, property (4) above was formulated by saying that the convolution of the function $\scriptstyle\varphi_\epsilon$ with a given function belonging to a proper Hilbert or Banach space converges as ε → 0 to that function: this is exactly what Friedrichs did.
+When the theory of distributions was still not widely known nor used, property (4) above was formulated by saying that the convolution of the function $\scriptstyle\varphi_\epsilon$ with a given function belonging to a proper Hilbert or Banach space will converge, in the metric of that space, as ε → 0 to that function: this is exactly what Friedrichs did.
 This also clarifies why mollifiers are related to approximate identities.

 Note 2.
 As briefly pointed out in the "Historical notes" section of this entry, originally, the term "mollifier" identified the following convolution operator: